adigaandyt/LetsReview-GitOps/README.md

 ## GitOps Workflow

-This repo is a part of the CI/CD deployment for Our_Library webapp, ArgoCD is in charge of the CD portion while Jenkins handles CI
+This repo is a part of the CI/CD deployment for [LetsReview](https://github.com/adigaandyt/LetsReview), ArgoCD is in charge of the CD portion while Jenkins handles CI

 ![App of apps diagram](/diagrams/GitOps%20flow.png)
 ### Diagram breakdown